mojlighetsministeriet/identity-provider/README.md

 # identity-provider

-Stores users and allows for them to generate JWT tokens
+Handles the management of accounts and JWT tokens